 In addition to providing coverage to same-sex spouses, employers should be mindful of the state and federal tax treatment that can relate to such coverage.
-Unlike opposite-sex spouses, same-sex spouses and partners are subject to federal income tax for the imputed, estimated value of the employer's contribution toward health benefits, so employers should ensure that their payroll systems are equipped to handle this distinction.
-However, state income tax on the imputed value of the health benefits often is not required in those states that recognize same-sex marriages.
+State income tax on the imputed value of the health benefits often is not required in those states that recognize same-sex marriages.

 Employers should require the same documentation for same-sex spouses as for opposite-sex spouses, HRC advises.
 For example, same-sex spouses should not be required to provide a marriage certificate if opposite-sex spouses are not required to do so for enrollment or audit purposes.